 4. Supporting various forms of adjustment to the capitalist system

 Trotskyist groups are the main supporters of the “Social Forums”.
 They believe that through such structures the subject of the “world revolution” and its coordination is formed.
 Various Trotskyist tendencies claim a leading role in these structures, considering them to be proof of their position on the priority of the struggle on the international level, and the diminution of the role of the struggle on the national level.
-The theories about “new movements” as opposed to the “outdated” ones associated with the communist movement, and the fierce anti-communism of these structures in the form of anti-Stalinism create favorable conditions for the Trotskyists’ activities.
+The theories about “new movements” as opposed to the “outdated” ones associated with the communist movement, and the fierce anti-communism of these structures in the form of anti-Stalinism create favourable conditions for the Trotskyists’ activities.
 They claim to be the “left” and “revolutionary” wing in such structures of

 adjustment to the capitalist system, dominated by social democracy and representatives of the regulation of capitalism.
 With “revolutionary” phraseology, they defuse popular discontentment, mainly among the inexperienced sections of the working class, the youth, and the petty bourgeoisie and include them in the structures of accommodation.

-They follow the traditional line of opportunists and social democrats, the policy of compromise and cooperation within the “anti-war movement” with one of the imperialist centers in a struggle against the other (for example, against U.S. domination within so-called “globalization”).
+They follow the traditional line of opportunists and social democrats, the policy of compromise and cooperation within the “anti-war movement” with one of the imperialist centres in a struggle against the other (for example, against U.S. domination within so-called “globalization”).
 Their role increased during the third “European Social Forum” held in London, under the aegis of the London City Hall, sponsored by the Guardian newspaper and with the responsibility of organizing the anonymous company “European Social Forum – London 2005 COO”; they also claimed this role at the fourth EUF in Athens.

 There are systemic attempts to create structures in which communist (or communist-derived) forces coexist with Trotskyists and social-democrats, under the umbrella of opportunism.
 The Trotskyites have a positive attitude towards formation of the “Party of European Left”, moreover, the Trotskyites in Great Britain are members of the electoral coalition “Respect” of former Labour deputy Galahuei, who applied to join the Party of European Left.
 The following evaluation is characteristic: “The first PEL Congress ended on Sunday, October 30.
 It was an impressive event in terms of the number of participants.
 Party representatives and invitees from almost every left-wing party in Europe attended the congress.
 There was a feeling everywhere that after the French and Dutch said no to the European Constitution and after the results of the elections in Germany, something new was born.”